-With the paperless office still a long way off, printing is a significant cost for most businesses.
+With the paperless office still a long way off, printing can be a significant cost for some businesses.
 Here's how to stop your printer running costs soaring

-It's a good idea to think about running costs when choosing your printer.
-Making the right decisions will help you keep future spending down:
+It's a good idea to check running costs before choosing your printer.
+Making the right printer purchase in the first place will help you keep future spending down:

 - Avoid tri-colour cartridges.
 Tri-colour cartridges contain three colours of ink in one unit.
-Avoid printers which use these, as they waste lots of ink.
-You have to replace the cartridge as soon as one colour runs out – even if there’s plenty of the other colours left.
+These printers waste lots of ink.
+You have to replace the entire cartridge as soon as one colour runs out – even if the other colours have plenty left.
 Instead, get individual cartridges that you only replace once the ink has run out completely.
 This saves money and makes it easier to monitor and forecast running costs.

 - Consider third party cartridges.
-EU and US trade laws mean it’s generally illegal for printer manufacturers to void a printer’s warranty if you use printer cartridges made by a different company.
-These cartridges can be much cheaper than the manufacturer’s cartridges.
-Check if they’re available for your printer – look for reputable vendors who sell cartridges which have been fully tested.
+Generally, it is illegal for printer manufacturers to void a printer's warranty if you use printer cartridges made by a different company.
+These cartridges can be much cheaper than the manufacturer's own cartridges.
+Check if they're available for your printer – look for reputable vendors who sell cartridges which have been fully tested.

 Get your printer settings right

-When you print documents that don’t require the highest quality printing, use these settings:
+Consider what quality of printing you actually need for your documents.
+If you don't need require the highest quality printing, use these settings:

 - Draft mode.
 Using this mode may mean dark colours look slightly lighter and text is a little less sharp.
 However, the small sacrifice in quality is more than made up for by the fact that you could be using half the usual amount of ink.
 What's more, draft mode usually prints faster.